joshuakalejaiye/kh-mods/README.md

 # Installed Mods

-All mods (excluding HD Texture Mods) should be hosted locally.
+All mods (excluding HD Texture Mods) in the repo

 LuaBackend needs to be installed and the game folders need to be placed in Documents/theKH1.5Path/scripts